NoHaxJustFrozen/Fivem-Community-Service-Script/README.md

 # 🛡️ QBCore Public Service (Kamu) Script

 This is a basic yet functional public service (kamu) script for **QBCore-based** FiveM servers.
 Designed for civil service-related roles and simple roleplay enhancements.
+This script is designed in Turkish please contact me if you want it to be changed into English.

 ## ⚙️ Features